lab1092/blender-manual_ja/manual/physics/fluid/domain.rst

    When no baked data is found, the original mesh will be displayed by default.

    After you have baked a domain, it is displayed (usually) in the Blender window as the preview mesh.
-   To see the size and scope of the original domain box, select :guilabel:`Geometry` in the left dropdown.
+   To see the size and scope of the original domain box, select *Geometry* in the left dropdown.

 Time